 In 1948, Mizi Donner, rescued the charred remains of the Bode animal carpet and reconstructed the carpet (inv. no. I. 1) .
 Credits: Staatliche Museen zu Berlin / Museum for Islamic Art, photo: J. P. Anders

-Guardians of the Tapestry
+Guardians of the Collection

 Learn about carpet restoration history and processes at the Museum for Islamic Art